SWangechi/Sales_Trend_Analysis_By_Item/README.md

 ## 🎯 Objective

 To accurately **predict the specific item sold** in a sales transaction using structured input data.
-This can help in automating transaction analysis, customer behavior prediction, and sales pattern recognition.
+This can help automate transaction analysis, customer behaviour prediction, and sales pattern recognition.

 ---